zt-iot/rabbit/README.md

 # Rabbitm

-An implementation of a system programming language for verified IoT systems.
+An implementation of a to-Tamarin translator programming language for verified IoT systems.

 ## Prerequisites